IrascibleBasil/pharis-mod-list/README.md

 ## [Lord's Mail and Morningstars](https://www.nexusmods.com/morrowind/mods/49878)

 # Rebalance
-These mods rebalance the expansions as if they shipped with the game on release and buffs the Sixth House to make it as hard as it should be, skip this separator if that doesn't sound appealing tp you.
+These mods rebalance the expansions as if they shipped with the game on release and buffs the Sixth House to make it as hard as it should be, skip this separator if that doesn't sound appealing tp you

 ## [Beware the Sixth House (Sixth House Overhaul)](https://www.nexusmods.com/morrowind/mods/46036)